littleosbook/aenix/doc/book/user_mode.md

 Table: The segment descriptors needed for user mode.

 The difference is the DPL, which now allows code to execute in PL3.
-It can still be used to address the entire address space, so just using these segments for user mode code will not protect the kernel.
+The segments can still be used to address the entire address space, so just using these segments for user mode code will not protect the kernel.
 For that we need paging.

 ## Setting up for user mode